overhide/pay2my.app/howto/README.md

 On line 22 we're setting the features SKU as `subscribed-feature`.
 We set the cost at $3 USD (line 23, `priceDollars` attribute) and set the feature to expire after two minutes of payment (`withinMinutes` attribute).
 As such, in our example, a payment of $3 USD gives the user 2 minutes of feature usage.

-Keep in mind these are all fake USD payments in this demo, we're using testnets.
+Keep in mind, in this demo, these are all fake USD payments using testnets.

 >  ℹ
 >
-> For a better picture of how these payments can be configured &mdash; free/paid/subscriptions &mdash; check out the <a target="_blank" href="https://github.com/overhide/pay2my.app#demos">demos</a>.
+> For more examples of how these payment buttons can be configured &mdash; free/paid/subscriptions &mdash; check out the <a target="_blank" href="https://github.com/overhide/pay2my.app#demos">demos</a>.

-Next, on line 26, we need to tell the widget which ledger "token" these payments are made to: who is the recipient.
+Next, on line 26, we specify which ledger "token" these payments are made to: who is the recipient.
 This is your &mdash; the developer's &mdash; payment address.
-In the demo it's set to my test address, but you need to change this value as per whatever address you onboard (below).
+In the demo it's set to my test address `"0x046c88317b23dc57F6945Bf4140140f73c8FC80F"` &mdash; the one I registered to my Stripe account at <a target="_blank" href="https://test.ledger.overhide.io/onboard">testnet onboarding</a>  &mdash; but you need to change this value as per whatever address you onboard.

 The *overhide* ledger is just a receipts ledger.
-The actual value transfer occurs through <a target="_blank" href="https://stripe.com">https://stripe.com</a> &mdash; unlike cryptos whereby the value transfer occurs through the blockchain ledger (later).
+The actual value transfer occurs through <a target="_blank" href="https://stripe.com">https://stripe.com</a>.

 > 📢
 >
-> Every single address used as a value in the `overhideAddress` attribute must be an *overhide* ledger <a target="_blank" href="https://test.ledger.overhide.io/onboard">onboarded</a> address &mdash; whereby this address receives payment receipts of payments you receive to your <a target="_blank" href="https://stripe.com">https://stripe.com</a> account.
+> Every address set as the `overhideAddress` attribute must be an *overhide* ledger <a target="_blank" href="https://test.ledger.overhide.io/onboard">onboarded</a> address &mdash; think of it as a registered address receiving receipts of payments to your <a target="_blank" href="https://stripe.com">https://stripe.com</a> account.